 To me this sounds like a no-brainer, but you might be surprised by the number of people who just stop responding to emails.
 From the photographer side of things that’s a pretty tough place to be in.
 We’re small business owners, trying to plan out our annual calendar and income and it’s often gut wrenching to know that we’ve put a lot of effort into a communication chain that just dries up.

 It’s okay if the answer is “no, we decided to go in another direction”.
-We know it’s nothing personal.
+We know it’s nothing personal (we hope!).
 But having that closure is so important for us, so please, send us a quick email once you’ve made up your mind, one way or another :)

 I hope you find these tips helpful as you navigate Finding Your Perfect Colorado Wedding Photographer in a very saturated market!
 Please don’t hesitate to reach out if you have any questions about the process.
 And, of course, if you think we’d be a good fit (I’m an intimate, colorful Colorado wedding photographer) —get in touch!